What Types of Fish Can You Fish for in Tonga?(c) tongapocketguide.com

 Giant trevally or GTs are frequent in Tonga’s waters for most of the year, making them a popular fish to target.
 Not only do they put up a fight, but they’re a good fish to target if you want to try alternative fishing methods, like casting or spearfishing.

-GTs are popular for eating in Tonga, which can feed a fair few people as 50kg (110lbs) GTs have been caught in Tonga.
-Usually, they are around 20 to 25kg (44 to 55lbs).
+GTs are popular for eating in Tonga and can feed a fair few people as 50 kg (110 lbs) GTs have been caught in Tonga.
+Usually, they are around 20 to 25 kg (44 to 55 lbs).

-For targeting giant trevally, you’re best islands are Ha’apai and Vava’u.
-See some of the top charters in Vava’u here.
+For targeting giant trevally, you’re best islands are Ha’apai and Vava’u – see The Best Fishing Charters in Vava’u.

 Other trevally species (albeit smaller species) also frequent Tonga’s waters, including black trevally, purple trevally, big-eye trevally and more.